 Vegetables, fruits and grains are a major source of vital nutrients, but generations of intensive agriculture have depleted our soils to historic lows.
-As a result, the broccoli you eat today may have less than half the vitamins and minerals it would have had less than a century ago.
+As a result, a sole sample would tell you that the broccoli you eat today may have less than half the vitamins and minerals it would have had less than a century ago.
 We can grow our own vegetables using lots of compost and avoiding chemicals, but how do we really know our soil has enough of the appropriate minerals in the right balance to grow truly nutrient dense food?

 In issue 14 we explore the idea of adding minerals to your soil to make sure your soil has the full range of nutrients and minerals required to grow nutrient dense food.
 This is on top of adding compost and other organic materials.

 Below is a chart of Nutrients, what they do, what a deficiency looks like and how to add them to the soil.